connor-bell-za/PAT-2023/README.md

 learners are resulted at the end of the school year.
 The planning and execution of the PAT differs from subject to subject.

+## About PAT-2023
+The 2023 PAT is a limited, climate analysis and tracking tool that also shows live weather data and a weather forecast as well as what a climate footprint is and what you can do to reduce it.
+The application also lets you use the WWF Environmental Footprint calculator and shows recent climate events across South Africa.
+***
 ## Screenshots
+Images showing the various screens of the application, what they do and how they look.

 ### Weather
 <img src="Weather.PNG" width="245" height="164"> <img src="Overcast Clouds.PNG" width="245" height="164"> <img src="Clear Sky.PNG" width="245" height="164">
 - View current and forecasted weather for a specific location.